EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Ablation Study

-In Tab.~\ref{tab:ablation_llava}, we compare EE-MLLM with LLaVA under the same settings across both general and fine-grained benchmarks.
+In Tab.~\ref{tab:ablation_llava}, we reproduce LLaVA and Flamingo under the same settings with EE-MLLM.
+We follow LLaVA to employ blip-558k for pre-training and adopt LLaVA-665k for fine-tuning.
 For the resolution of $336\times 336$, we employ CLIP-ViT-L-14 as the vision encoder, ensuring complete alignment with LLaVA-v1.5.
 EE-MLLM demonstrates comparable performance to LLaVA on general benchmarks.
 In terms of fine-grained benchmarks, at $336\times 336$ resolution, EE-MLLM exhibits promising performance on AI2D and ChartQA but slightly underperforms LLaVA on OCRBench and TextVQA.
-The average score for the $336\times 336$ resolution is 47.1, which is 98\% of LLaVA's 48.1.
+The average score for the $336\times 336$ resolution is 46.1, which is 97.9\% of LLaVA's 47.1.
+And the performance of Flamingo is significantly worse than that of EE-MLLM and LLaVA-v1.5, with an average score of only 39.3, which is 81.7\% of LLaVA's score, this underperformance can be attributed to Flamingo's architecture.
+Flamingo introduces additional learnable parameters and requires alignment of visual tokens across different LLM layers, necessitating a large volume of training data, for which the BLIP-558K and LLaVA-665K datasets are insufficient.
 For the resolution of $672\times 672$, we utilize SigLIP as the vision encoder.
-As shown in Tab.~\ref{tab:ablation_llava}, EE-MLLM obtains comparable results on AI2D and TextVQA, and the average score maintains 98\% of LLaVA's performance.
+As shown in Tab.~\ref{tab:ablation_llava}, EE-MLLM obtains comparable results on AI2D and TextVQA, and the average score maintains 97.2\% of LLaVA's performance.
+Similarly, Flamingo only achieves an average score of 43.0, which can be attributed to inadequate training data.